Ohio Wild Trout

 Opportunities to fish for wild trout within the State of Ohio are pretty limited.

-The only documented (but very limited) wild trout population shown here is in the Northeast corner of the state indicated by cyan circles.
-These are 10 populations of wild brook trout is on the edge of the Allegheny Plateau which raises elevations above 1,100 feet, where there used to be a robust population of native, wild brook trout.
+The only documented (but very limited) wild trout populations are shown here in the Northeast corner of the state indicated by cyan circles.
+These are 10 isolated populations of wild brook trout on the edge of the Allegheny Plateau which raises elevations above 1,100 feet, where there used to be a robust population of native, wild brook trout.
 Originally, these were both stream-resident and "coasters", fish that would migrate seasonally in and out of Lake Erie.
 Now only these 10 scattered populations survive in two watersheds, all resident in tiny headwaters streams (click on Ohio Brookies in the Ohio Resources menu for more information).
+To our knowlege, none are open for fishing.

 Wild brown or rainbow trout are nearly as scarce as wild brookies.
 All of the other streams shown on this page are managed as primarily stocked fisheries.